 Potential Therapeutic Options

-Elaborately designed metabonomics studies, larger clinical studies, and methodology to monitor metabolites in different samples over time across the gut-liver axis will provide insights into the mechanism of pathogenesis of liver diseases, and lead to new diagnostic and therapeutic approaches.
+Well-designed metabolomics studies and related animal studies will provide insights into the pathogenesis of liver diseases and promote the development of new treatment methods.
 Fecal transplantation, antibiotics, probiotics, prebiotics, and symbiotics are all potential options for gut microbiota manipulation and for the treatment of different liver diseases.
 But not all approaches have the same impact on gut microbiota modulation nor gut-liver axis pathogenesis process, a large number of specific studies still need to be done.
-With excellent scientists who have rich multi-omics and clinical research experience, we will provide you with quality solutions for therapeutic approach development as well as safety assessments, and impact on microbiota-host interactions.

 Creative Proteomics dedicates to providing the highest level of service in gut microbiota research.
 We will offer the most suitable strategies according to your sample and research purpose.
 To find out more about the services we offer for gut microbiota and liver research, please feel free to contact us.